TAult5/masters_project/README.md

 ## Results

+At the time of writing this documentation, no real-world (integrated) testing was conducted with these updated models.
+All validation and testing was conducted through functions, as seen in the `mscs_val_test_models.ipynb` file.

+The overall accuracy of the v8 model using current hyperparameters and weights was ~80% averaged between all classes, with a range of 63% for the lowest class, up to 100% for the highest class.

+The overall accuracy of the v11 model using current hyperparameters and weights was ~79.9% averaged between all classes, with a range of 62% for the lowest class, up to 100% for the highest class.

+Limited "blind" testing was conducted on models to determine how well they would perform and label completely "unseen" data (images that had no similar likeness to images in the validation sets).
+At this time, I do not have extensive data on the overall performance of the blind tests, as they were conducted on the limited images I had available to conduct the test, and were conducted in very small batches.
+As seen below in the first labeled image, the model accurately predicted lower extremity trauma, albeit with a lower confidence score of just 54%.
+The second labeled image is an example of the model predicting the wrong label with high confidence (torse trauma at 85%), although it did correctly predict severe hemorrhaging with very low confidence (25%).

 Below are the best validation results and F1-Confidence curve for the v8 model.
 ![Confusion Maxtrix for Yolov8.](https://github.com/TAult5/masters_project/blob/main/Images/confusion_matrix_v8.png)
 ![Normalized confusion matrix for Yolov8.](https://github.com/TAult5/masters_project/blob/main/Images/confusion_matrix_normalized_v8.png)